aff3ct/streampu/docs/Pipeline.md

 - The number of buffers between stages.

+- The type of waiting for the adaptor tasks.

 ```cpp
 void  create_adaptors(const  std::vector<size_t> &synchro_buffer_sizes = {},
 const  std::vector<bool> &synchro_active_waiting = {});
 ```
 This function creates the adaptor tasks that are added between every stage to transmit data from the stage $S$ to stage $S+1$.
-AFF3CT don't support two multithreaded stages following each other.
+AFF3CT doesn't support two multithreaded stages following each other.

 ```cpp
 void  _bind_adaptors(const  bool  bind_adaptors = true);